-Foods You Don't Have to Buy Organic
+Foods You Don't Have To Buy Organic: The Clean 15

 I am pleased to have an ongoing partnership with the Environmental Working Group (EWG), a nonprofit organization that advocates for policies that protect global and individual health.
 Specifically, I am honored to help EWG spread the word about one of its most valuable pieces of research – its Shopper’s Guide to Pesticides in Produce.
 The 2017 version is based on the results of ongoing pesticide tests performed on produce and collected by federal agencies.